objectrocket/terraform-worker/docs/source/commands.rst

 +++++++++++++++++

 .. index::
-   triple: terraform command; options; --terraform-bin
+   triple: terraform commands; options; --terraform-bin

 The **--terraform-bin** option allows a user to specify a specific terraform binary.